How Much Does a 5 Day Trip to Paris Cost? (2025 prices and data)

 If you’re arriving at CDG Airport, you can easily make your way into the city center by taxi, shuttle, bus, or regional train.

-For a calculated cost estimate, let’s assume you take the regional train from the airport and purchase the 5-day Paris Visite card (not the Passe Navigo card).
+For a calculated cost estimate, let’s assume you take the regional train from the airport and purchase a Day Pass for 4 days.

 Food Cost in Paris per Day